koheimiya/checkpoint/README.md

 ### Execution Policy Configuration

-One can control the task execution with `concurrent.futures.Executor` class:
+One can control the policy of parallelism with `concurrent.futures.Executor` classes.
 ```python
 from concurrent.futures import ProcessPoolExecutor, ThreadPoolExecutor